sree-bh/snaPView/README.md

 Hi, this is Sree.
 I am a front end developer based in India.

-This is an image viewer application.
+This is an image viewer application using angularjs.

 Pre-requisites:
 1. nodejs should be installed.